 As you may already know, Miss Bates is a great fan of Christmas-set romances.
 She anticipates them annually, with much love for publishers’ covers going all out on snow, tinsel, sparkly trees and eggnog-sipping lovers.
 Romance writers offer a plethora of love in the snow, under the tree, and on the slopes.
-But there is no closed-cabin romance as good as the one where our couple is snowed in.
-One of Miss Bates’s favourite Christmas titles is a snowed-in-closed-cabin joy (actually a truck bed, but you’ll have to read it to find out), contemporary category romance Kathleen Creighton’s One Christmas Knight.
+But there is no romance as good as the one when our couple is snowed in.
+One of Miss Bates’s favourite Christmas titles is a snowed-in-closed-cabin joy (actually a truck bed, but you’ll have to read it to find out), category romance Kathleen Creighton’s One Christmas Knight.
 One of Miss Bates’s favourite historical Christmas romances is Lauren Willig’s The Mischief Of the Mistletoe, with its projectile Christmas pudding as THE key plot point and one of the most endearing heroes ever written.
 Miss B. has written of her great Christmas romance loves before and won’t bore you, dear reader, with more.
 Well, maybe one, because it’s a recent addition and deserving of praise: Kat Latham’s Three Nights Before Christmas.
 This year, MissB’s inaugural Christmas romance post is classic vintage rom, Betty Neels’s The Fifth Day Of Christmas.
 Because if The Divine Betty can do ordinary days well, with such warmth and wit, what will she do with Christmas!!??

 The Fifth Day Of Christmas‘s opening boded well.
 Newly-dubbed nurse, Miss Julia Pennyfeather (what a wonderful name!) rides an ambulance, accompanying a peevish, spoiled, diabetic Miss Mary MacGall to Scotland, returning her, gladly, to her family’s bosom.
 As they near Newscastle, fog rolls in and Julia is nervous about the drive.
 The Fifth Day Of Christmas‘s opening sentences gave Miss Bates that frisson of reader-excitement that screams “We have a winner!”: